Long-Term Disability Insurance

 - Stalling by asking for more and more records to support your claim, even if you already provided them with access to all of your medical records

-- Attempting to rescind your policy because the insurance agent did not include information that you told him or her but they failed to include that information on your application
+- Attempting to rescind your policy because the insurance agent did not include information that your told him or her to put on the application

 - Failing to be specific in the information that you can provide to support your claim

 Your long-term disability claim may have been denied for several reasons, but you should never accept a denied claim.
 You should always fight for your claim and challenge your denied claim.
-We are relentless and will help to provide you with the resources that you may need to challenge and fight for a reversal of your denied claim.
+Contact us today.

 Did I wait too long to challenge the insurance company’s decision to deny my disability insurance claim?

 All insurance policies have deadlines by which certain actions must be taken.
 On top of that, there are particular State and Federal guidelines that may apply to your claim.
-If your claim is denied, your best option is to act as quickly as possible.
-Mark any deadlines on your calendar because missing a deadline is the quickest way to lose the opportunity to otherwise make a valid claim.
+If your claim is denied, your best option is to act as quickly as possible and Contact us.
+Mark any deadlines on your calendar because missing a deadline is the quickest way to ruin an otherwise valid claim.

-Why should I hire D&H to help me fight for my disability benefits?
+Why should I hire Donahue & Horror, LLP to help me fight for my disability benefits?

-Our team at Donahue & Horrow, LLP has extensive experience in getting our clients the insurance disability benefits that they deserve.
+Our team at Donahue & Horrow, LLP has extensive experience in getting our clients the insurance that they deserve.
 We have worked relentlessly to recover over $190 million for our clients.
-With over 80 years of experience, we combine a detailed understanding of the medical and insurance industries with a dedication to producing results for our clients.
+With over 80 years of experience, we combine a detailed understanding of the insurance industry with a dedication to producing results for our clients.
 We fight for our clients and develop a relationship of success with them.

 Will the insurance company review my social media posts?